 - If you’re coming from somewhere other than the U.S., some of this info. may not apply

-Now, on to the resources, starting with the most requested:
+Now, on to the resources, starting with the most frequently asked for:

 How can you just “move” to Portugal?